 I do not know how many times I need to keep speaking about potholes in Wallan for this government to notice.
 A Current Affair has been out.
 That is how bad it is.
 We have had multiple news stories in the Herald Sun about potholes in Wallan.
-Both the Labor member for Kalkallo, who locals describe as the Labor member for Craigieburn, and the Labor members in Northern Metro do not understand the issues that are going on there and the amount of potholes that are causing this cost-of-living crisis, which means that people are paying over \$1600 a year over several instances, with tyres exploding, damaged suspension, damaged gears, damaged cars.
+Both the Labor member for Kalkallo, who locals describe as the Labor member for Craigieburn, and the Labor members in Northern Metro do not understand the issues that are going on there and the amount of potholes that are causing this cost-of-living crisis, which means that people are paying over \$1600 a year over several instances, with tyres exploding and damaged suspension, damaged gears and damaged cars.
 That is why residents describe it to me as a tax on Wallan or a Wallan tax - because the state of the roads is atrocious.
 The state of Watson Street is atrocious and so is the state of the Northern Highway and the main road.
 You do not drive on the left side of the road; you drive on what is left of the road in Wallan.

-That is a reality - and I know Acting President Bourman has similar issues in his electorate - for the people of Wallan, who are still being promised the long-delayed Watson Street interchange.
+I know Acting President Bourman has similar issues in his electorate.
+This is a reality for the people of Wallan, who are still being promised the long-delayed Watson Street interchange.
 The money from the federal government has been on the table since 2019 and budgeted. \$130 million was promised by the Labor Party for the Watson Street interchange at the last election, as it was by the opposition, but what they failed to say is that money was inclusive of the coalition's federal government funding of \$50 million, which was budgeted in 2019.
 All the signs that Labor have say, '\$130 million for the Watson Street interchange', but in fact they have only provided \$80 million.
-You have still got the federal member for McEwen - the outgoing member for McEwen - carrying on about how \$50 million was an Albanese government contribution, even though Major Roads Projects Victoria (MRPV) documents acknowledge that the funding was budgeted and received in 2019, which does not make it an Albanese contribution.
+You have still got the federal member for McEwen - the outgoing member for McEwen - carrying on about how \$50 million was an Albanese government contribution, even though Major Road Projects Victoria (MRPV) documents acknowledge that the funding was budgeted and received in 2019, which does not make it an Albanese contribution.
 That means it was a contribution by the former Liberal coalition government.

 We still do not have a start time.
 We heard last year that planning works would be completed by late 2024, and now the documents have been updated to 'planning works continuing'.
 We have seen no work underway in Wallan on the Watson Street interchange.
 No land acquisitions have taken place.
 Indeed the whole premise of the project, to build the southern-facing ramps, was that you would also duplicate Watson Street.
 From what I have heard, they have completely removed that from the project.
-So clearly when you have budget blowouts in other projects - like the North East Link, the Suburban Rail Loop, the Metro Tunnel and the West Gate Tunnel - it is growth areas like Wallan that pay the price.
-Wallan is one of the fastest growing communities in Victoria, and to not futureproof a project like this by duplicating Watson Street is outrageous.
-They have already penny-pinched -